Lavanya2252/FoodSite/README.md

     def __str__(self):
         return self.item_name

 # Django Admin and Superuser
-1.
+1. To login into admin portal, we need to create a superuser by 'python manage.py createsuperuser' and give username, email and password
+2. On logging into admin portal, we could not find the 'Item' model created in 'food' app because it is not registered in admin.py
+3. Models can be registered in admin.py of 'food' app by: from .models import Item admin.site.register(Item)